-After the Saint Patrick’s day recollections Helmbrecht noted the three most common elements in all the stories were: Caz Park, drinking and fighting, with a pregnant girl coming in a not so distant fourth.
+After the Saint Patrick’s day recollections Helmbrecht noted the three most common elements in all the stories were: Caz Park . . . drinking . . . and fighting— with some poor lass getting knocked up on a pool table or in the back of a Corolla coming in a not so distant fourth.
 The stories went something like this: Someone named Mclaughlin or Quinn or Whalen would be at the Caz Golf Course bridge drinking with friends.
 One of those guys would accuse someone named McNamara or McCarthy or O’Sullivan of dumping their beer.
 A fight would follow.
 A girlfriend named Eileen or Margret or Katie would become upset and cry.

 At that point, Kane, Holmes and Conrad would pause and ask, “Whatever happened to her, she was a good kid?”
 Invariably, the answer was that she got knocked up by some guy named Ryan or O’Grady or McLanahan, who was either a cop or a fireman.